awsdocs/aws-lambda-developer-guide/doc_source/dlq.md

 + **For Amazon SQS:**[ SendMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html)
 + **For Amazon SNS:**[ Publish](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html)

 The payload written to the DLQ target ARN is the original event payload with no modifications to the message body\.
-The attributes of the message, described next, contain information to help you understand why the event wasn’t processed:
+The attributes of the message contain information to help you understand why the event wasn’t processed:

+**DLQ Message Attributes**

 | Name | Type | Value |
 | --- | --- | --- |